Google maps, free milk: play looks at women having it all

 After a well-received round in the United States in 2011, American Pulitzer Prize finalist Gionfriddo's play opened at the Hampstead Theatre in London last week, directed by Peter DuBois.

-The Telegraph, on the other hand, called it a "highly intelligent play" with "winning humor and palpable humanity".
+The Telegraph, on the other hand, called it a "highly intelligent play" with "winning humour and palpable humanity".

 The plot revolves around three former grad-school friends in their 40s who reunite when Catherine, a glamorous, high-profile academic and author, leaves her high-flying New York lifestyle to return to her small hometown and care for her mother Alice, who has just suffered a heart attack.